c-h-david/rapid2/SANDBOX.md

 RAPID2 comes along with a set of test files based on a synthetic experiment.

+## Study Domain

 The geographic domain is the same that was used for illustration of the matrix-based Muskingum method equations that were originally developed in [David et al. (2011)][URL_DA2011].

+The temporal domain of the simulation starts at Unix Epoch, *i.e* on 1970-01-01 at 00:00:00 Universal Time, and lasts for 10 consecutive days.

+## River Network

 The river network used is composed of five reaches connected by two confluences.
 The corresponding network matrix is: